Bilirakis was the representative for Florida’s 9th congressional district and was a Republican. He served from 1983 to 2006.

-Each dot in the chart below was a member of the House of Representatives in 2006.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Bilirakis is shown as a purple triangle. (analysis methodology)
+Bilirakis is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2006 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Bilirakis was the primary sponsor of 19 bills that were enacted.
 The most recent include: